-Despite $f_s$ being localized in phase space, kinetic models are difficult to solve analytically, and thus a large body of numerical methods and codes exist to approximate their solutions~\cite{Filbet2003,Palmroth2018,Nishikawa2021,Califano2023}.
-Many of these computational approaches are either Lagrangian (e.g. particle-in-cell) or Eulerian, the latter discretizing the kinetic equation on a multidimensional phase space grid on both position and velocity space, and updating $f_s$ at discrete time steps.
+Despite $f_s$ being localized in phase space, kinetic models are difficult to solve analytically, and thus a large body of numerical methods and codes exists to approximate their solutions~\cite{Filbet2003,Palmroth2018,Nishikawa2021,Califano2023}.
+Many of these computational approaches are either Lagrangian (e.g. particle-in-cell) or Eulerian, the latter discretizing the kinetic equation on a multidimensional phase space grid in both position and velocity space, and updating $f_s$ at discrete time steps.
 The discrete kinetic operator can be constructed with a variety of methods, such as finite volume~\cite{vonAlfthan2014,Vogman2018}, finite difference~\cite{Schaeffer1998,Idomura2007}, semi-Lagrangian~\cite{Zaki1988}, or spectral~\cite{Watanabe2004} methods, to name a few.
-These methods typically use a velocity space mesh that extends sufficiently far such that truncation of the discrete $f_s$ is stable and justified (because it is so much smaller there).
+These methods typically use a velocity space mesh that extends sufficiently far such that truncation of the discrete $f_s$ is stable and justified by its smallness there.
 At the same time, said mesh must be sufficiently fine to reach the desired level of accuracy, resolve sharp gradients, or remain stable.
 Many continuum kinetic codes meet these constraints with a uniformly spaced velocity grid, effectively employing the same density of degrees of freedom (DOF) throughout.
-This commonplace strategy is, albeit a simple and acceptable first step, wasteful because one should only need to place a large density of DOF where $f_s$ is appreciable or where its gradients are large.
+This commonplace strategy is, albeit a simple and acceptable first step, wasteful because one should only need to place a large density of DOF where $f_s$ is appreciable or where strong gradients arise.
 Nonuniform grids attempt to do precisely that, using more DOF in those parts of the domain that require them and fewer in others.